The 5k is one of the most popular race distances, common in road races, trail races, track races, cross country races, and parkruns alike.

 Easy Runs

-Easy runs help build your aerobic base without taxing your body in the way that speed workouts do.
+Easy runs help build your aerobic base without taxing your body like speed workouts do.
 Pace isn’t important here.
 You should run your easy runs at a comfortable, conversational pace, at an effort of 5-6 on an RPE scale of 1-10, where 10 is the max effort.

 Long Runs

 You’ll have a long run just about every week.
-It serves as your primary endurance-building workout that gets progressively longer to help your body to improve your aerobic capacity, muscular endurance, and mental strength.
+It is your primary workout to build up endurance.
+They get progressively longer to help your body improve aerobic capacity, muscular endurance, and mental strength.

 Long runs increase your mitochondrial density so that your muscles get more efficient at burning fat and producing energy aerobically.
-They strengthen your muscles, joints, bones, and connective tissues, along with your heart and lungs.
+They strengthen your muscles, joints, bones, connective tissues, heart, and lungs.

 Speed Workouts